Kevin11Kaikai/Awesome-Open-Mental-Health-Dialogue-Datasets/README.md

 # 🧠 Benchmark Collection of LLM-Based Mental Health Dialogue Datasets

-This repository provides a **chronologically organized collection of open-source multi-turn dialogue datasets** in the field of **AI for mental health**.
+This repository provides a **chronologically organized collection of open-source dialogue datasets** in the field of **AI for mental health**.
 The datasets span from early counseling generation (PsyQA, 2021) to structured, safe, and long-context benchmarks (MentalChat-16K, 2025).
 They serve as the **core benchmarks for evaluating and advancing LLM-based empathy, diagnostic reasoning, and safety**.